Prinex/AlgorithmSimulator/README.md

 * You need to:

-1. To have VS 2019 installed to generate and build the project if your machine has Windows running.
+1. To have VS {your installed version} installed to generate and build the project if your machine has Windows running.
 2. To have cmake 3.15 version or greater installed.
 3. To have Git Bash or Linux terminal on Windows to run the Shell script files.
 On Linux and macOS you can run them without any problem (Unix-like systems).